 Capsize Screening Formula (CSF)

-The Capsize Screening Formula is a fast, two-input check on a specific failure mode: a boat that gets rolled by a breaking wave and stays inverted.
-Unlike most of the other ratios on this site, it wasn't invented to predict speed or comfort — it was a triage tool, designed to separate "probably safe offshore" from "probably not" using only beam and displacement.
+The Capsize Screening Formula is a quick, two-input check for one scary failure mode: a boat that gets rolled by a breaking wave and stays upside down.
+Unlike most ratios on this site, it was not designed to predict speed or comfort.
+It was a triage tool: a fast way to flag boats that might deserve closer scrutiny before serious offshore sailing.

 Origin: the 1979 Fastnet Race